brunch/auto-reload-brunch/README.md

     * If an array, it will use the first value, but automatically fail over to the next value in the array if the attempted port is already in use on the system.
 This allows multiple instances to run without conflict.
+* __delay__: _(Integer, in milliseconds)_ Optional, no default
+    * If your system is having race-condition type problems when the browser tries to reload immediately after a compile, use this to set a delay before the reload signal is sent.

 **Example:**
 ```coffeescript